 Since 2005, Pacific Arts Movement has empowered local high school students to learn the art of documentary filmmaking through the Reel Voices program.
-This intense, 8-week summer internship helps students become socially-conscious storytellers, learn Adobe Premiere editing, and experience all stages of production and post-production.
+This intense 8-week summer class helps students become socially-conscious storytellers, learn Adobe Premiere editing, and experience all stages of production.

 Students receive a $500 scholarship for their work, which premieres at the annual San Diego Asian Film Festival in November.
 The films are also packaged into a DVD and travel to other film festivals around the world including Youngcuts Film Festival (Montreal), Seoul International Youth Film Festival, Los Angeles Film Festival, National Film Festival for Talented Youth (Seattle), and Human Rights Watch International Film Festival (New York).
 Their films have won awards including PBS’s Project VoiceScape Audience Award.
 Previous Reel Voices students have used their works to earn scholarships to film school.

 One of the benefits of the Reel Voices program is the invaluable access to mentors.
 Each student is paired up with an experienced filmmaker throughout the course of the program for guidance and moral support.
 This provides a rare opportunity for high school students to hold one-on-one conversations with industry professionals while gaining valuable insight and confidence.
 Thanks to technology, mentors connect with their mentees via Skype, Google Hangout, email, and sometimes in person.

 My name is Anvita Gurung and I’m going to be a senior at Bonita Vista High School.
 I am part of my school’s show choir the Music Machine and the International Baccalaureate Program.
 I’m so excited to be able to work with Reel Voices and pursue my filmmaking passions, all while getting amazing guidance from my mentors and peers.
 I can’t wait to learn so many new skills, meet amazing new friends, and showcase my documentary!